-After the first decade of colonization and cultural adaptation to the unfamiliar environment, a few French families ventured away from the communal settlements to establish plantations around Mobile Bay and its tributaries, similar to the La Pointe, Graveline, Chaumont, and La Vernge concessions in the Pascagoula River delta.
-The sites of several Mobile Bay plantations provide archaeological examples of French colonial-style houses similar to and, in some cases, contemporaneous with the La Pointe- Krebs House.
+Mobile Bay and its tributaries, similar to the La Pointe, Graveline, Chaumont, and La Vergne concessions in the Pascagoula River valley.
+The sites of several Mobile Bay plantations provide archaeological examples of French colonial-style houses similar to and, in some cases, contemporaneous with La Pointe-Krebs House.

-Four pieux en terre buildings were excavated at the Rochon-Demuy-Hollinger plantation site (ca. 1725-1848, 1MB161) at the mouth of Dog River on Mobile Bay (Waselkov and Gums 2000:189-190) (Figure 6-5).
-Structure 7 was a small one-room building (3.5 by 3.0+ m, or 14.5 by 9.8+ ft) believed to be occupied by enslaved Native Americans or Africans in the 1720s to1730s.
-Dating to the 1760s, Structure 2 was larger (5.0 by 10.0 m, or 16.4 by 32.8 ft) with two rooms and fenced enclosures.
-Two other pieux en terre structures at the Dog River plantation site were partially excavated.
+Four pieux en terre buildings were excavated at the Dog River Plantation site (1MB161) at the mouth of Dog River on Mobile Bay (Waselkov and Gums 2000: 189-190) (Figure 6-4).
+This plantation was occupied from ca. 1725-1848 and sequentially owned by the Rochon, Demouy, and Hollinger families.
+Structure 7 was a small one-room building (3.5 by 3.0+ m; 14.5 by 9.8+ ft) believed to be occupied by enslaved Native Americans or Africans in the 1720s and 1730s.
+Dating to the 1760s, Structure 2 was larger (5.0 by 10.0 m; 16.4 by 32.8 ft) with two rooms and fenced enclosures.

 Figure 6-5.
-Pieux en terre (post in ground) Structures 2 and 7 at the Dog River Plantation site (1MB161).
+Structures 1 and 2 at the Augustin Rochon Plantation site.